-A professor at the University of Zurich’s Clinic of Reconstructive Dentistry, Prof. Christoph Hämmerle is co-author of Delphi Study – Horizon 2030 a publication aimed at identifying possible future trends in European implantology until 2030.
+A professor at the University of Zurich’s Clinic of Reconstructive Dentistry, Prof. Christoph Hämmerle is co-author of Delphi Study – Horizon 2030 , a report published by the European Association of Osseointegration (EAO), aimed at identifying possible future trends in European implantology until 2030.
 We spoke with him to discover more about the study’s main findings and what they might mean for clinicians offering implant treatments.

 Prof. Hämmerle, what was your methodology for Delphi Study – Horizon 2030?